puyuan/puyuan.github.io/_posts/2016-01-09-how-to-properly-filter-and-categorize-logs-using-fluentd.md

 Rewrite Tag Filter is not written in Flume's official documentation, but to me, it plays an important role. https://github.com/fluent/fluent-plugin-rewrite-tag-filter

-Its categorizes log events into different tags, so you have a way of keeping all the entries but applying different tags.
+It can tag different log entries, so you can categorize according to log types.
+Ofcourse, this is assuming your log is mingled together like in my case.
+A better design is to tag the logs at source, but that's another story.

 Input:
 {% highlight javascript %}